• AS/A-Level English Literature (all exam boards)

 What I do when I am not tutoring

-When I’m not tutoring, I spend a lot of my time writing; I’m currently working on my first novel, and hope to finish my first draft very soon!
+When I’m not tutoring, I spend a lot of my time writing, and am currently working on my first novel.
 I love all things arts related – reading, particularly contemporary fiction, and going to the theatre and the cinema.
 I also studied singing and violin to a high level, and still really enjoy all sorts of musical activities.

 Having always been the least sporty person at school, I relatively recently got into ballet and running, so I also spend a lot of my free time going to ballet classes, and wondering if I’ll ever be fit enough to run the marathon!